How to Size a Battery Bank for Your Inverter

 Need the right cable between your battery bank and inverter?
 Our <a href="/electrical/inverter-cable-size-calculator">inverter cable size calculator</a> ensures safe wiring at high currents.

 Size your battery bank for reality, not marketing specs.
 The calculator gives you the raw number — round up to the next standard battery size and you will have a reliable system with headroom for aging, cold weather, and the devices you inevitably add later.
+Once you have the battery capacity nailed down, our inverter cable sizing guide walks through selecting the right wire gauge for high-current DC connections.

 Last updated: